A message from your Board:

 Section 1.
 Contracts

-The Board of Directors may authorize any officer or officers, agent or agents of the Corporation, in addition to the officers so authorized by these bylaws, to enter into any properly authorized contract or execute and deliver any instrument in the name of and on behalf of the Corporation, and such authority may be general or confined to specific instances.
+The Board of Directors may authorize any officer or officers, agent or agents of the Corporation, in addition to the Officers so authorized by these bylaws, to enter into any properly authorized contract or execute and deliver any instrument in the name of and on behalf of the Association, and such authority may be general or confined to specific instances.

 Section 2.
 Loans